toniotelli/apache-websocket/README.md

     $ sudo apxs -i -a -c mod_websocket.c

+### GNU Autotools (Linux-only)

+If you're comfortable with autotools, configure and Makefile templates are provided.
+This is (currently) the only supported way to run the builtin test suite; see `test/README.md`.

+If you've just cloned the repository, you'll need to run the following commands
+once:

+    $ ./autogen.sh         # creates the configure script
+    $ ./configure          # adapts the build to your system

+Thereafter, you can build/test/install with the usual trio:

+    $ make                 # builds mod_websocket and the example plugins
+    $ make check           # runs the built-in Python test suite
+    $ [sudo] make install  # installs mod_websocket to httpd's modules directory

+#### Configure Options

+The configure script primarily cares about three programs in your installation:
+`apxs`, `apachectl`, and `httpd`.
+It uses these programs to build and test the module.
+By default it searches for these in your PATH, but to direct it to a custom installation of your own, set the `APACHE_BINDIR` variable at configure
+time:

+    $ ./configure APACHE_BINDIR=/opt/apache2/bin

+(You can also set all three paths separately; see `./configure --help`.)

+The test suite also needs to enable a server MPM for the standalone test server.
+If you have statically compiled an MPM into httpd, configure will use that;
+otherwise it will use the first MPM DSO it finds installed in your modules directory.
+To override its choice, use the `TEST_MPM` variable:

+    $ ./configure TEST_MPM=worker

+`TEST_MPM` accepts the name of any installed MPM module, or `'builtin'` to force the use of a static MPM.

+#### Other Helpful Rules

+    $ make clean                         # removes the build artifacts
+    $ [sudo] make install-examples       # installs the example plugins
+    $ [sudo] make [start|stop|restart]   # starts/stops/restarts httpd via apachectl
+    $ make [start|stop]-test-server      # starts/stops the standalone test server

 ### CMake (Windows-only)

 An experimental `CMakeLists.txt` is provided for Windows CMake builds only.
 It